Grizzlies beat Suns 136-106, extend winning streak to 10 - WHIZ News

 Mikal Bridges scored 21 points and Deandre Ayton added 18 for the Suns.
 Phoenix (21-24) lost for the ninth time in 10 games.

-Jaren Jackson Jr. contributed 18 points and six blocks for the Grizzlies, who did not play Morant or Dillon Brooks in the fourth quarter when Memphis stretched its lead to as many as 36 points.
+Jaren Jackson Jr. contributed 18 points and six blocks for the Grizzlies (30-13), who did not play starters Morant or Dillon Brooks in the fourth quarter when Memphis stretched its lead to as many as 36 points.

 Memphis also scored 130 or more points for the third straight game, matching the franchise-record run of last February.